sharat-developer/workato_connector_sdk/.github/ISSUE_TEMPLATE/1_new.md

 ---

 name: New connector
-about: Request to list a new connector on our developer site.
+about: "Request to list a new connector on our [developer](developer.workato.com) site."
 title: "[New] <Connector_name>"
 labels: new-connector
-assignees: ''
+projects: connector_sdk/1

 ---